UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 The most recent version of a digital object MUST be the largest integer in the version folders once the leading `v`s are removed.
 * `v11` is more recent than `v5`

-The most recent version of a digital object MUST contain all the files for a digital Object
+The most recent version of a digital object MUST contain all the files for a digital object

 Previous versions MUST not contain any files that were unchanged in the next sequential version.
 * This means that all unchanged files MUST be moved to the next version folder during a change.
 Only the previous version of changed files MUST stay in the previous version folder.